nhadiq/ESP32_BLE-SCAN_MQTT/README.md

 <h2>Setup the Arduino IDE</h2>
 Refer to Arduino Getting Started:<a href="https://www.arduino.cc/en/Guide/HomePage">Tutorial</a>
 <h2>Add ESP32 Libraries</h2>
-1)Add the <a href="https://dl.espressif.com/dl/package_esp32_index.json, http://arduino.esp8266.com/stable/package_esp8266com_index.json"> to Library</a>Option in the Preference section of the IDE.<br>
+1)Add the <a href="https://dl.espressif.com/dl/package_esp32_index.json, http://arduino.esp8266.com/stable/package_esp8266com_index.json"> links</a>to the Option in the Preference section of the IDE.<br>
 2) Navigate to Board Manager Section in the tools section Arduino IDE.<br>
 3)Install ESP 32.
 <h2>Download the Package</h2>